MicrosoftDocs/dynamics-365-intelligent-order-management/topics/developer-flows.md

 ---
 author: raybennett-msft
-description: This topic provides information on Intelligent Order Management Power Automate Flows that you can use to develop your own custom solution. ms.date: 10/06/2022 ms.topic: conceptual ms.author: bennettray
+description: This article provides information on Intelligent Order Management Power Automate Flows that you can use to develop your own custom solution. ms.date: 10/06/2022 ms.topic: conceptual ms.author: bennettray